ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 Complete the following instructions to configure your IBM i virtual machine (VM).
 {: shortdesc}

+You can assign up to 127 storage volumes to an IBM i VM.
+{: note}

 ## Tips for working with the IBM i terminal
 {: #tips-ibmi}